Dragonshifty/Diffrentia/README.md

 Main Game:

+Short Description:
+Play a card higher than the card on the pile to gain the difference in points.
+Play a lower card and lose the difference.
+Match the clan to either double the points if higher or negate the damage (0) if a lower card.
+Points go into a weekly high score against the other clans.

+Long Description:
 A game consists of playing through a full 52 pack of cards (where suits are now clans).
-Five cards will be dealt out between you and the computer and a virtual coin toss decides who starts (animation broken this release).
+Five cards will be dealt out between you and the computer and a virtual coin toss decides who starts.
 Both your hand and the computer's hand will always be automatically sorted in ascending numerical order from left to right.

 After the first card has been played, you/the computer will try to lay a higher card.